ks9205124-cloud/springRoadMap/README.md

 - **Chapter 9:** Using Spring Web Scopes (Managing state across the web lifecycle: understanding Request, Session, and Application scopes to control bean visibility and lifecycle in a web context).
 - **Chapter 10:** REST API Design and Exception Handling (Building RESTful endpoints using `@RestController` and HTTP verbs; controlling responses with `ResponseEntity` including custom status codes and headers; implementing global exception handling using `@RestControllerAdvice` and `@ExceptionHandler` to return structured error responses).
 - **Chapter 11:** Consuming REST Endpoints (Calling external REST APIs from within a Spring app using `RestTemplate` and `WebClient`; leveraging Spring Cloud OpenFeign to define declarative HTTP clients as interfaces; sending and receiving custom headers using `@RequestHeader` and `ResponseEntity`).
+- **Chapter 12:** Data Sources and JDBC (Connecting Spring Boot to a relational database using `DataSource` and `JdbcTemplate`; executing parameterized SQL queries for CRUD operations; mapping result sets to Java objects using `RowMapper`; configuring datasource properties via `application.properties` and switching from H2 in-memory to MySQL 8.0 for persistent storage).
 ## 🛠️ Tech Stack Baseline

 - **Java Version:** 25 (LTS)